 Mike is known for his creativity in resolving disputes and his ability to fight hard for his clients while maintaining the relationships with the court and opposing counsel necessary to achieve the most favorable outcome.
 Through his skillful management of the litigation process, he has won the trust and confidence of some of America’s largest employers.

-Although his practice spans numerous industries, Mike has particular expertise in the staffing industry, where he has represented staffing companies both large and small, as well as in the food processing, energy, healthcare, transportation and telecommunications fields.
+Although his practice spans numerous industries, Mike has particular expertise in the staffing industry, where he has represented staffing companies both large and small, as well as in the food and beverage, energy, healthcare, transportation and telecommunications fields.

-Mike has been honored as an Illinois “Super Lawyer” in Labor and Employment law seven times and has been asked to participate in Illinois State Bar Association continuing legal education panels and industry group conferences to share his views on key employment law issues.
+Mike has been honored as an Illinois “Super Lawyer” in Labor and Employment law seven times, has been named a BTI Client Service All-Star, and has been asked to participate in Illinois State Bar Association continuing legal education panels and industry group conferences to share his views on key employment law issues.
 He is also the editor of and a frequent contributor to WorkCite, McGuireWoods’ labor and employment law newsletter.

 Successfully resolved hundreds of single plaintiff and multiple plaintiff cases in courts across the country alleging discrimination, retaliation, harassment or other violations of state or federal employment laws.